satellite-image-deep-learning/techniques/README.md

 * [Satellite-Imagery-Datasets-Containing-Ships](https://github.com/JasonManesis/Satellite-Imagery-Datasets-Containing-Ships) -> A list of optical and radar satellite datasets for ship detection, classification, semantic segmentation and instance segmentation tasks
 * [Ship-Classification-in-Satellite-Images](https://github.com/JasonManesis/Ship-Classification-in-Satellite-Images) -> Convolutional neural network model for ship classification in satellite images
 * [Ship-Detection](https://github.com/gouravbarkle/Ship-Detection) -> CNN approach for ship detection in the ocean using a satellite image
 * [vesselTracker](https://github.com/carlossantamarizq/vesselTracker) -> Project based on reduced model of Yolov5 architecture using Pytorch.
-Custom dataset based on SAR imagery provided by Sentinel-1 through Eart Engine API.
+Custom dataset based on SAR imagery provided by Sentinel-1 through Earth Engine API
+* [marine-debris-ml-model](https://github.com/danieltyukov/marine-debris-ml-model) -> Marine Debris Detection using tensorflow object detection API

 #### Object detection - cars, vehicles & trains
 * [Truck Detection with Sentinel-2 during COVID-19 crisis](https://github.com/hfisser/Truck_Detection_Sentinel2_COVID19) -> moving objects in Sentinel-2 data causes a specific reflectance relationship in the RGB, which looks like a rainbow, and serves as a marker for trucks.
 Improve accuracy by only analysing roads.
 Not using object detection but relevant.
 Also see [S2TD](https://github.com/hfisser/S2TD)